 – be under 25 years of age;

-- for not less than two years previous to their application been resident or attending school in the London Borough of Greenwich (this includes study at Trinity Laban).
+– for not less than two years previous to their application been resident or attending school in the Royal Borough of Greenwich (this includes study at Trinity Laban).

 Trustees are particularly interested in supporting young people with limited means from the Royal Borough of Greenwich in furthering their educational or life skills or to assist their entry to a chosen career path.
 Trustees will consider awards for course fees, essential equipment or other course related expenses.